arp95/collatil_biomarker_gyn/README.md

 2. <b>Extracting collagen features</b><br>
 As described in the manuscript, for extracting the collagen features run the Matlab file (code/collagen/feature_map_for_each_tile.m) that generates the Collagen Fiber Orientation Disorder map for each tile extracted (for different tumor neighborhood sizes, you would need to change this variable 'win_size' as 200, 250, 300, 350, 400, 450, 500, 550, and 600).
-(specify the 'patches_dir' to the location where tiles are extracted, 'epi_stroma_masks_dir' where epithelium/stroma segmentation masks are extracted, 'nuclei_masks_dir' where the nuclei segmentation masks are extracted, and 'collagen_masks_dir' where you want to store the feature maps for each tile.)<br>
+(specify the 'patches_dir' to the location where tiles are extracted, 'epi_stroma_masks_dir' where epithelium/stroma segmentation masks are extracted, 'nuclei_masks_dir' where the nuclei segmentation masks are extracted, and 'collagen_masks_dir' where you want to store the feature maps for each tile.)<br><br>
 After obtaining the feature maps for each tile and for each tumor neighborhood (create separate folders for each tumor neighborhood), run the Matlab file (code/collagen/patient_level_features_collagen.m) that gives patient-level features (mean, minimum, and maximum) for each patient and for each tumor neighborhood, giving a total of 27 features.
 (specify the 'files_dir' to the location patient list is for the cohort, 'feature_maps_dir' where feature maps are extracted after running the Matlab file 'code/collagen/feature_map_for_each_tile.m', 'collagen_masks_dir' where you want to store the patient-level features.)<br><br>